clriesco/academy-learning-service-template/README.md

 This project automates the process of analyzing the Consumer Price Index (CPI) published by the U.S. Bureau of Labor Statistics (BLS) and executing trades based on this data.
 The agent fetches the CPI data, compares it against consensus values from `fxstreet.com`, and performs automated trading on Uniswap if certain conditions are met.
 The system is designed to make timely investment decisions based on macroeconomic indicators, taking advantage of market movements.

 ## Workflow
-The project uses a state machine with three key states: `ApiCheckState`, `DecisionMakingState`, and `TransactionState`.
+The project uses a state machine based in `Valory's` [Learning Service](https://github.com/valory-xyz/academy-learning-service-template) with three key modified states: `API Check`, `Decision Making`, and `Tx Preparation`.
 Each state has specific behaviors and rounds that handle the processes of data capture, decision-making, and transaction execution.

-### 1. ApiCheckState
+### 1. API Check

 #### 1a.
 ApiCheckBehaviour